-The Law School offers a wide variety of special topic courses called seminars.
+The Law School offers a wide variety of special seminars.
 A seminar provides a small group learning environment conducive to the development of lawyering skills through legal writing and class participation.
-Each student will write a substantive paper.
-This paper may satisfy the student's Rigorous Writing Requirement.
-Students are not required to take a seminar but are strongly encouraged to do so.
-It is through seminars that most students will satisfy their Rigorous Writing Requirement.
+Most students will satisfy the Rigorous Writing Requirement with the substantive paper written in a seminar.
+The following list of seminars is a guide as to when particular seminars will most likely be offered, but actual offerings in a given semester may vary.